stephenrdoyle/LSHTM_ParasiteGenomics/Module2_Mapping_Short_Reads.md

 ### Step 1:
-Our reference sequence for this exercise is a Chlamydia trachomatis LGV strain called L2.
+Our reference sequence for this exercise is a *C. trachomatis* LGV strain called L2.
 The sequence file against which you will align your reads is called L2_cat.fasta.
 This file contains a concatenated sequence in FASTA format consisting of the genome and a plasmid.
 To have a quick look at the first 10 lines of this file, type:

 ```shell
 # type (or copy and paste) the following into the terminal